evoldoers/machineboss/README.md

 # Command-line interface

-Machine Boss has an associated command-line tool, `boss`, that makes many machine-building operations available through its command-line options - thereby defining a small expression language for building up automata.
+Machine Boss is most easily accessed through a command-line utility, `boss`, that makes many machine-building operations available through its command-line options - thereby defining a small expression language for building up automata.

 A brief usage guide for this tool follows below.